MatheusRibeiroVidal/MatheusRibeiroVidal.github.io/Zola_builder/content/now_backup.md

 Nowadays, I am:

-- Studying for exams to close the second semester at TUM;
+- Studying for the third semester at TUM;
 - Studying [Isogeometric Analysis](https://en.wikipedia.org/wiki/Isogeometric_analysis) for [a project at TUM](/projects/softwarelab);
 - Practicing the cavaquinho whenever I miss Brazil.
 - Swimming, running, playing beach volleyball and padel as much as I can.